-This Broiled Salmon with honey mustard garlic sauce is ready in less than 15 minutes and so delicious.
+This Broiled Salmon with honey garlic sauce is ready in less than 15 minutes and so delicious.
 Learn how to broil salmon and get perfectly cooked fish every time.
+Jump to Recipe keyboard_arrow_down

 This Broiled Salmon is the easiest and quickest way to bake salmon.
 The top comes out crispy, the inside is flaky and cooked perfectly, and its all done in less than 10 minutes.
 This recipe is for a honey garlic salmon, but the same cooking method works for Blackened Salmon, Cajun Salmon, or Brown Sugar Salmon.

 In my opinion, broiling salmon is actually the best way to bake salmon.
 It ensures that nice crunchy exterior while letting you preserve the tender inside of the fish.
 This is especially true if you like your salmon cooked medium where the inside is tender and still a deeper pink.
 Even if you like your salmon fully cooked, I would still recommend broiling it since it gets that nice and crispy outside.
 Plus it is really fast and easy.

 For this broiled salmon, I made a simple honey mustard sauce with garlic.
 It's the perfect balance of sweet and savory since it uses soy sauce as the salt element.
 It's seriously the best sauce for salmon and is always a crowd pleaser.
 And it is made with ingredients almost everyone already has at home.
 You can use any kind of mustard for this recipe, but it will turn out best with Dijon or whole grain mustard.
 Standard yellow mustard just doesn't have the same deep flavors and sometimes can clash with the other flavors a bit.

 How long does it take to broil salmon?